senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **getLicense**

     - Gets the details and entitlements of the applied product license.
-        - The details do not include the licence key.
+        - The details do not include the license key.

 1. **getVersion**